minhwanoh/SimExm/README.md

 # SimExm
 A set of tools to simulate expansion microscopy experiments under different labeling and imaging conditions.

 The software is written in python with a few Cython extensions because why not ?
 Cython extensions require to be compiled.
 After installing the python dependencies you will compile the extensions using a make command as explained below.
-The following section covers basic usage of SimExm.
+The following section covers basic installation and usage of SimExm.

 ##Installation